1. Personal Finance (Budgeting, Saving, Debt, etc..)

 While curriculums do have a small section dedicated to the environment, it is still lacking a lot when it comes to what exactly we need to do to adopt a sustainable lifestyle.

 We need to take care of the environment now more than ever and it needs to start at the earliest age possible.

 Around 50,000 people die every year in food choking and other minor household accidents.

-Around 90% of these cases could be saved, but die instead because it took just too long for the person to reach the hospital or for the ambulance to arrive.
+More than 90% of these cases could be saved, but die instead because it took too long for the person to reach the hospital or the ambulance to arrive.

 Having basic first aid knowledge is a literally life-saving skill that deserves a spot in the school curriculum.